livepeer/catalyst/README.md

 make dev
 ```

-You should then have a web interface running at [http://localhost:3004] and a Mist interface at [http://localhost:4242].
+You should then have a web interface running at [http://localhost:3004](http://localhost:3004) and a Mist interface at [http://localhost:4242](http://localhost:4242).

+Livepeer credentials: User `admin@livepeer.local`, password `livepeer`.
+Mist credentials: User `test`, password `test`